OCTO-Hurricane/Auditrex/README.md

   - `psql as superadmin`
   - `sudo su postgres`
   - `psql`
-- Create the database "ciso-assistant"
+- Create the database "auditrex"
   - `create database ciso-assistant;`
-- Create user "ciso-assistantuser" and grant it access
+- Create user "auditrexuser" and grant it access
-  - `create user ciso-assistantuser with password '<POSTGRES_PASSWORD>';`
+  - `create user auditrexuser with password '<POSTGRES_PASSWORD>';`
-  - `grant all privileges on database ciso-assistant to ciso-assistantuser;`
+  - `grant all privileges on database ciso-assistant to auditrexuser;`

 7. Apply migrations.